loulou123546/loulou123546/README.md

 # loulou123546 / Louis Maillard

 I'm a french student in cyber-security, but I'm also working at Puy du Fou 🤺 🐎 as DevSecOps engineer.

 **Actively looking for an foreign internship**

 ---

 ## 🖥️ Tools and languages I know :
-- HTML/CSS/JS
+- 🌍 HTML/CSS/JS
-- Tailwindcss / Vue.js / Svelte / Astro
+- ✨ Tailwindcss / Vue.js / Svelte / Astro
-- Node.js
+- ⭐️ Node.js
-- Rust
+- 🦀 Rust
+- ☁️ AWS Cloud and Terraform
+- 🦊 Gitlab CI/CD and DevSecOps toolchain
-- LUA
+- 🌕 LUA
-- Java and Android development
+- ☕️ Java and Android development
 - C# (with Unity 3D)
 - C
 - MySQL & MongoDB